Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IxoCzb2M0vQ,562.24.md

 ### Transcript

-> today I know that everyone in the coments are gonna be like you so it looks so tired mhmmm get some sleep shave your beard that's what you sound like yeah
+> yeah look I look pretty tired again today I know that everyone in the coments are gonna be like you so it looks so tired mhmmm get some sleep shave your beard that's what you sound like yeah